Warren attacks Democratic rivals over big money, vows to fix 'rigged' U.S. economy

 The rebukes reflected a recent tactical shift for Warren, whose campaign spent much of the year largely refusing to engage in back-and-forth spats with her rivals.

-The speech underscored an effort to return to a key theme that helped lift Warren’s campaign through the summer and early fall: the country’s political and economic systems are corrupted by money and special interests, ensuring the wealthy benefit at everyone else’s expense.
+Her speech underscored an effort to return to a key theme that helped lift Warren’s campaign through the summer and early fall: the country’s political and economic systems are corrupted by money and special interests, ensuring the wealthy benefit at everyone else’s expense.

-In recent months, Warren’s momentum has slowed in the face of sustained criticism from Buttigieg, Biden and others over her support for the sweeping healthcare restructuring known as Medicare for All.
+In recent months, her momentum has slowed in the face of sustained criticism from Buttigieg, Biden and others over her support for the sweeping healthcare restructuring known as Medicare for All.

 There are 15 Democrats running for the party’s nomination to challenge Trump in next November’s election.
 Democratic nominating contests begin in February and the campaign has become increasingly unsettled, with no clear front-runner.